About This Site

 No, I will not tell you what is the e-mail address of Bill Fries.
 I’ll forward your mail, though.
 But you can send snail mail to him at PO Box E, Ouray, Colorado 81427-0589.

 I don’t sell audio CDs of C.W.
 McCall albums, although I would like to.
-You’ll need to make do with C.W.
-McCall’s Greatest Hits, The Best of C.W.
-McCall, and American Spirit, all of which are available at Amazon.com.
+You’ll need to make do with can be found on the albums C.W.
+McCall’s Greatest Hits and The Best of C.W.
+McCall, and American Spirit.
 And The Real McCall: An American Storyteller may still be available from American Gramaphone; see the Emporium for details.

 About the word “Café”